Clearview

 Clearview features high concentrations of group households, with a fairly typical median household size

-Family households constitute 65.6% of all households, including 32.9% couples with children, 19.4% couples without children, and 11.2% single parent families.
-Non-family households account for the remaining 34.4%, with lone person households at 29.4% and group households comprising 5.2% of the total.
-The median household size is 2.5 people, which aligns with the Greater Adelaide average.
+Family households comprise 65.6% of all households, including 32.9% couples with children, 19.4% couples without children, and 11.2% single parent families.
+Non-family households account for the remaining 34.4%, with lone person households at 29.4% and group households comprising 5.2%.
+The median household size is 2.5 people, matching the Greater Adelaide average.

 Frequently Asked Questions - Households